-Smart Module and Smart Retrofit technology corrects for mismatch which results from uneven strings.
+Smart Module and Smart Retrofit technology corrects for mismatch which results from uneven strings in parallel.
 It enables a variance in string length of up to 25%.

 Requires single or dual add-on optimizers, 1st gen smart modules, or TS4-O/TS4-L.